Sir Edward Barry, 1st Baronet

 Sir Edward Barry, 1st Baronet FRS (1696 – 29 March 1776) was an Irish physician and politician.

 Background and education

-He was the son of Edward Barry and his wife Jane, and was educated at Trinity College, Dublin.
+He was the son of Edward Barry and his wife Jane, and was educated at Trinity College Dublin.
 In 1717, Barry graduated with a Bachelor of Arts.
 Subsequently, he studied at the University of Leyden in the Netherlands and became a Doctor of Medicine in 1721.
-He received the same degree by the University of Dublin in 1740 and the University of Oxford in 1761.
+He received the same degree from Trinity College Dublin in 1740 and the University of Oxford in 1761.

 Career

 Barry was elected a Fellow of the Royal Society in 1732.
 Additionally he was appointed a Fellow of the Royal College of Physicians of Ireland in 1740 and its president in 1749.
 Barry became Physician-General to the Army in Ireland in 1745.
 He taught as Regius Professor of Physic Dublin University between 1754 and 1761.
 A year later, Barry became a Fellow of the Royal College of Physicians of London and then a censor in 1763.
 He entered the Irish House of Commons in 1744, representing Charleville until 1760.
 On 1 August 1775, he was created a baronet, of the City of Dublin, in the Baronetage of Ireland.